The Erfurter Ressource

 Dr. Antje Bauer, forefront

 In a freedom-loving society, people with fresh commercial ideas, scientific formulae, or industrial processes associate with venture capitalists and create new companies.
 This type of association has special importance in the contemporary high-tech world.
-A nation like ours depends on associations.
+A nation like ours depends on them.
 How left-wing Americans can turn a blind eye to their utility baffles me.